Hayes, Rita Derrick (b. 1942)

 Papers, 1938-2004, 13.75 ft.

-The collection primarily documents Kattenburg's career in the United States Foreign Service, c.
-1950-1973, and as professor of government and international studies at the University of South Carolina, c.
-1970-2000.
+Paul Kattenburg, a native of Belgium, served in the U.S. Foreign Service from 1950-1973, with postings to Washington, Saigon, Manila, Frankfurt, and Guyana.
 Among materials of interest are those regarding Kattenburg's role as an early dissenter against U.S. policy in Vietnam.

 Papers, 1932-1974, 10 ft.

 James Prioleau "Dick" Richards represented South Carolina's Fifth District in the U.S. House of Representatives from 1933 until his retirement following the 1956 session.
 He served on the Foreign Affairs committee throughout his Congressional career and became expert in the subject.
 Richards served as Special Assistant to President Eisenhower for the Middle East from January 1957 to January 1958.

 Papers, 1929-1998, 23.75 ft.

 Russell began his career during World War II at the federal Office of War Mobilization and Reconversion before following director James F. Byrnes to the State Department.
 He went on to serve as president of the University of South Carolina; Governor of South Carolina, 1963-1965; U.S. Senator, 1965-1966; and a federal district and appellate court judge, 1967-1998.